ebastidas/mean/README.md

 # How to create new modules:

+## Duplicate the folder modules/articles to a new one named modules/NEW_MODULE_NAME_IN_PLURAL

+  `cp -r modules/articles modules/agencies`

 ## Replace all words inside files in the folder "modules" (distinguish between lower case and upper case)
 1. Find (match case) and replace all the words "Articles" to "NEW_MODULE_NAME_IN_PLURAL, ej: Agencies"
 2. Find (match case) and replace all the words "articles" to "NEW_MODULE_NAME_IN_PLURAL, ej: agencies"